[note: this post has been updated to reflect a terminology change on the Sussex Canvas VLE, to align it to Sussex terminology]

 As part of the ongoing work to integrate core University resources with Canvas, we’re really delighted that the Talis Aspire reading lists are now fully operational within the VLE.
-To mark this, our latest Canvas Highlights post, written for us by our colleague Rachel Bramley, Learning & Teaching Librarian here at Sussex, explains how to make use of the integration and embed reading lists within a Canvas course.
+To mark this, our latest Canvas Highlights post, written for us by our colleague Rachel Bramley, Learning & Teaching Librarian here at Sussex, explains how to make use of the integration and embed reading lists within a Canvas module.

 Isn’t it great when students can easily find what they need?

 Students should be able to find their reading lists through the related Canvas sites.
 There is an option on your Canvas menu that automatically displays the whole online reading list.
-If you choose to, you can also embed each weeks’ readings into the relevant sections or ‘modules’ within your Canvas sites too.
+If you choose to, you can also embed each weeks’ readings into the relevant sections or ‘Units’ within your Canvas sites too.

 The reading list in Canvas will be ‘live’, so if you make any changes in the Talis Aspire Reading List site, they will instantly be visible on Canvas.
 And because of the improved integration, students won’t be taken out of Canvas when they navigate to the reading list, it will open up within the same page.